b24u/data-generator/README.md

 # data-generator
 Data generator for example names, adress, PESEL, NIP or number and save to XML or JSON.
-Next liblary will be use
+Next liblary will be use in another test project with generated input data.

 # License
 Copyright (c) 2017 Jakub Olszewski